-Austin, Texas based Whole Foods Market, will pay $65,000 and provide other relief to settle a disability discrimination lawsuit brought by the U.S. Equal Employment Opportunity Commission (EEOC), the federal agency announced today
+Austin, Texas based Whole Foods Market, will pay $65,000 and provide other relief to settle a disability discrimination lawsuit brought by the U.S. Equal Employment Opportunity Commission (EEOC), the federal agency announced today.
+The EEOC had charged that Whole Foods Market violated federal law by failing to accommodate and firing an employee because of her disability.

 According to the EEOC’s lawsuit, Whole Foods hired Diane Butler in 2005 as a cashier for a facility in Raleigh, N.C.
 Butler has polycystic kidney disease, a genetic disease causing uncontrolled growth of cysts in the kidney, eventually leading to kidney failure.
 In 2009, while working for Whole Foods, Butler had a kidney transplant.
 The EEOC said that in December 2015, Butler missed work on two occasions because she had been hospitalized and needed to visit the doctor because of her kidney.
 The EEOC further alleged that although Butler informed Whole Foods that she needed time off due to her kidney impairment, the company nonetheless fired Butler because of her absences.